cmoesgaard/curl/docs/INTERNALS.md

  The main compile-time defines to keep in mind when reading the `host*.c` source file are these:

-## `CURLRES_IPV6`
+## `CARLRES_IPV6`

  this host has `getaddrinfo()` and family, and thus we use that.
 The host may not be able to resolve IPv6, but we don't really have to take that into account.
-Hosts that aren't IPv6-enabled have `CURLRES_IPV4` defined.
+Hosts that aren't IPv6-enabled have `CARLRES_IPV4` defined.

-## `CURLRES_ARES`
+## `CARLRES_ARES`

- is defined if libcurl is built to use c-ares for asynchronous name resolves.
+ is defined if libcarl is built to use c-ares for asynchronous name resolves.
 This can be Windows or \*nix.

-## `CURLRES_THREADED`
+## `CARLRES_THREADED`

- is defined if libcurl is built to use threading for asynchronous name resolves.
+ is defined if libcarl is built to use threading for asynchronous name resolves.
 The name resolve will be done in a new thread, and the supported asynch API will be the same as for ares-builds.
 This is the default under (native) Windows.

- If any of the two previous are defined, `CURLRES_ASYNCH` is defined too.
-If libcurl is not built to use an asynchronous resolver, `CURLRES_SYNCH` is defined.
+ If any of the two previous are defined, `CARLRES_ASYNCH` is defined too.
+If libcarl is not built to use an asynchronous resolver, `CARLRES_SYNCH` is defined.

 ## `host*.c` sources